jsmarier-courses/project-1-teanaaverbeck/submission-message-soumission.md

 4. I changed the paragraph font color to black
 5. I changed the unordered list color to black
 6. I changed the unordered list font size to smaller
+7. I changed the unordered list font to be italicized